LeslyeCream/Timeline-reminders/README.md

 # Important note

 In the near future I plan to separate the settings in a separate file for greater convenience.
-If you're wondering why the script doesn't have a CLI mode work on it!
+If you're wondering why the script doesn't have a CLI mode, work on it!
 The same goes for the absence of using the `pyaml` module instead of regular expressions within the script.

 ***